ann-gge/image/README.md

 ## Description

-In the applicattion, an image that can accomodate certain number of unique colors is generated.
-The image size -width and height -is taken from the user and the input should be in the limit of 256x128px(as set for this challenge)
+In the applicattion, an image, of user specified size, is generated having only unique colors.
+The user is asked to enter the dimensions -width and height -of the image where width* height should not exceed 256x128px(as set for this challenge)

 ## Getting Started